saikrishnayadav764/moofr/README.md

+Here's the updated README for your Brewery Review System with the additional backend and GitHub links:

+---

 # Brewery Review System

 The Brewery Review System is a web application that allows users to search for breweries, view details about them, and leave reviews.
 Users can like or dislike reviews, which affects their preferences for future recommendations.